AdobeDocs/adobe-sign/api_usage.md

+ **NOTE**: This content is deprecated.
+Please use https://www.adobe.com/go/adobesign-api-overview

 # API Usage: Developer Guide

 The Adobe Sign API allows you to quickly build client-side applications that can utilize the signing functionalities offered by Adobe Sign.
 This guide contains the most common scenarios in which you can use the API.